Huawei unveils Mate 30 series with no mention of Google

 At conventional speeds (30 frames per second), Mate 30 series handsets can shoot up to 4K HDR at 30 frames per second with real-time bokeh, benefiting from an AI stabilization algorithm that works in tandem with the main lens’ and zoom lens’ optical image stabilization.
 The low-light advantages of the yellow filter extend to video capture, as do the enhanced optical and hybrid zoom — videos on the Mate 30 and Mate 30 Pro should appear both brighter and sharper compared with their Mate 20 predecessors.

-The Mate 30 series’ sensors have a leg up in other areas, thanks to Huawei’s sophisticated image postprocessing tech.
+The Mate 30 series phones’ sensors have a leg up in other areas, thanks to Huawei’s sophisticated image postprocessing tech.
 The primary 40-megapixel camera supports point-and-shoot long exposure shots while the portrait mode squeezes more frames into the composition, bringing out details that would normally be lost — not to mention nuanced bokeh that’s “blurrier” further away from subjects than in the near distance.
 And an enhanced Night mode that composites the best photos of a burst shot taken at multiple exposures, along with AI-assisted stabilization (AIS) and “4D” focus that predicts where subjects are moving to keep them in focus and intelligently crops frames to smooth out jerky footage.

 Rounding out things is Master AI, an “intelligent” scene recognizer akin to Samsung’s Scene Optimizer and LG’s AI Cam, adjusts the camera’s settings automatically depending on ambient lighting, contrast, and other factors.
 Lastly, a dual-view video mode shows two of the phone’s four camera feeds at the same time in a split-screen view, letting budding cinematographers frame close-up and wide-angle shots simultaneously.